California Roll Recipe

 • Cook and prepare two cups of sushi rice.

-• Take eight kanikama sticks and cut them into small pieces (about three millimeters) and put the pieces into a small bowl.
+• Take 8 sticks kanikama (crab sticks) and cut them into small pieces (about three millimeters) and put the pieces into a small bowl.
 Kanikama comes in the shape of sticks, but you can pull them apart into smaller strips.
-When you mix in the Kewpie, you need to mix a bit aggressively to break up the pieces of kanikama.

-• Take ¼ cup of rice, and using your hands, layer the rice evenly on the sheet.
+• Take ½ cup of rice, and using your hands, layer the rice evenly on the sheet.
 Dip your hands in the water bowl to keep your hands from sticking to the rice.

 • Sprinkle sesame seeds over the rice.

-sprinkle sesame seeds over rice
+sprinkling sesame seeds on rice

 • Turn the seaweed and rice sheet over and add the kanikama and Kewpie mixture along the middle of the seaweed.
 I like to add about three tablespoons of kanikama to end up with a roll that is one and a half diameter in size.